Sheriff: ‘Ritualistic’ killings may be tied to blue moon

 A day earlier, Morgan said the initial investigation pointed toward some kind of “ritualistic killing.”

-“The method of the murder — blunt force trauma ... positioning of the bodies — and our person of interest has some ties to a faith or religion that is indicative of that,” Morgan said at a news conference Tuesday.
+“The method of the murder — blunt force trauma ... positioning of the bodies — and our person of interest has some ties to a faith or religion that is indicative of that,” Morgan said at a press conference Tuesday.

 He added that that the time of death “coincides with what’s referred to as a blue moon, which occurs every three years.”